RedEchidnaUK/AutoShutdownSchedule/README.md

 ![Result](images/TagExample.png)

 ## Tag Content
-The runbook looks for a tag named “AutoShutdownSchedule” assigned to a virtual machine or resource group containing VMs.
-The value of this tag is one or more schedule entries, or time ranges, defining when VMs should be shut down.
-By implication, any times not defined in the shutdown schedule are times the VM should be online.
+The runbook looks for a tag named "**AutoShutdownSchedule**" and optionally a tag named "**AutoShutdownScheduleTimeZone**" assigned to a virtual machine or resource group containing VMs.
+The value of the first tag is one or more schedule entries, or time ranges, defining when VMs should be shut down.
+The value of the second tag is to specify the specific timezone the times relate to, if not specifed the default timezone is used.
+By implication, any times not defined in the shutdown schedule are times the VM should be online (with the exception of time only, see below).
 So, each time the runbook checks the current time against the schedule, it makes sure the VM is powered on or off accordingly.

 There are three kinds of entries: